 The rest depends on your business type.
 Corporations list names and addresses of officers and directors, plus a statement of authorized shares.
 LLCs include the names and addresses of members or managers, depending on your structure.
 Nonprofits typically require directors and officers to report, while limited partnerships generally don't need to list every partner.

 The state doesn't charge late fees, but that just means they move straight to serious penalties.
 After April 1, your status changes from "Active" to "Delinquent," sending red flags to lenders, vendors, and government agencies.
-This leads to:
+Further delay can lead to:

 You can fix this mess by filing an Application for Reinstatement, submitting all overdue reports, and paying accumulated fees.
 If another business claimed your name while dissolved, you'll need a new one before the Secretary of State restores your standing.